Xhosa people: Men

-Xhosa men traditionally filled the roles as hunters, warriors and stockman, therefore animal skin forms an important part of their traditional wear.
+Xhosa men traditionally worked with livestock, hunted, or were warriors.
+As a result, many traditional outfits for men include animal skins.

 Men often wear goatskin bags in which to carry essentials such as tobacco and a knife.
 The bag is usually made from skin that had been removed in one piece, cured without removing the hair, and turned inside out.

-On special occasions such as weddings or initiation ceremonies, Xhosa men wear embroidered skirts with a rectangular cloth over the left shoulder alternatively, a tunic and strands of beaded necklaces can be worn.
+On special occasions such as weddings or initiation ceremonies, Xhosa men wear embroidered skirts with a rectangular cloth over the left shoulder.
+Alternatively, a tunic and strands of beaded necklaces can be worn.

 Description

 Men wear 'ingcawa' a white and black blanket, adorned with 'ukurhaswa'.
 Men wear beads around their neck.
 'Isichebe' is a short bead while 'Isidanga' is a long bead necklace with different colors.
 Men wear beads around their wrists and foot called 'amaso'.
 Beads that are worn on the head are called 'unngqa' or 'igwala'.
 Men smoke pipes that are decorated by 'ukurhaswa'.
 The traditional smoking pipes are called 'umbheka phesheya'.